adamwong246/testeranto/README.md

 ## The AI-powered BDD test framework for TypeScript projects

 #### 🚧 WARNING: Testeranto is still under development but is not ready for production yet.
 I am rapidly working to release a beta ASAP.
-If you are interested in joining this beta program, please context me. 🚧
+If you are interested in joining this beta program, please contact me. 🚧

 - README: [adamwong246.github.io/testeranto/testeranto](https://adamwong246.github.io/testeranto/testeranto)
 - demo: [youtube](https://www.youtube.com/embed/WvU5xMqGi6Q)